mkstp/negotiations-semantic-analyzer/docs/negotiation_results.md

-# Echoes and Omissions: A Semantic Similarity Analysis of Coherence, Responsiveness, and Repetition in a Roleplay Experiment
+# Echoes and Omissions:
+## A Semantic Similarity Analysis of Coherence, Responsiveness, and Repetition in a Negotiation Roleplay Experiment

 6 volunteers participated in a 20minute negotiation roleplay in a virtual setting.
 Participants were randomly paired, then separated into parties and each given negotiation mandates.